collective/redturtle.custommenu.factories/README.txt

 * the classic *File* entry (that point to *http://myhost/mysite/createObject?type_name=File*)
 * a new "Video" entry (again pointing to *http://myhost/mysite/createObject?type_name=File*)

-This products is designed only for this or similar usability issues.
+This products is designed only for this or similar usability issues, however can help you to customize existing elements of the menu on context (for example: the action of adding a new "News Item" content in a folder can be customized to be an alias for another content type, but only for this special folder)

 How to use
 ==========